Nights-Software/ns-docs/resources/nightShifts.md

 ## Downloading & Installing Night Discord API (Dependency)

-Download our free Discord API, which has been integrated in the NS - MDT resource as a permission system: https://store.ea-rp.com/package/5035729
+Download our free Discord API, which has been integrated in the NS - MDT resource as a permission system: [NS Discord API Free](https://store.ea-rp.com/package/5035729)

 1. Install the Discord API, using the documentation.pdf file provided with the resource.